Rajaniraiyn/raj-browser/README.md

 - Custom themes
 - Improved UI and UX
 - More animations
-- Context menu
 - On the fly image compression to reduce data usage
 - Installation setup
-- Porting from `<webview>` to `BrowserView` for additional perfomace and security
+- Porting from `<webview>` to `BrowserView` for additional performance and security

 **❌ Limitations**
-- no `prompt` support as electron by default (but working on it. devs! take a look at `customDialogues.js` for more info)
+- no `prompt` support as electron by default doesn't support it (but working on it. devs! take a look at `customDialogues.js` for more info)

 ## Stack